Best Ski Gloves of 2024/25

 While we found reviewers say the Arc’teryx are worth their hefty price tag, our other picks might fit most wallets better.
 If you’re looking for a more affordably priced and warm ski glove, we’d go with the Outdoor Research Alti.
 But if you have the budget to upgrade, Arc’teryx reviewers and testers repeatedly mentioned the quality and thoughtful design were worth paying extra.

-• REI customers mentioned the sizing was off — either the sizes were too small, or the palms would fit, and the fingers were too large and bulky.
+One thing to keep in mind is that sizing can be challenging — either the sizes were too small, or the palms would fit, and the fingers were too large and bulky.
 We recommend trying them on before taking them outdoors and ordering from a reputable retailer with an easy return policy that allows for experimenting with a few different sizes.

 Waterproofing: BDry insert